MarkXA/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 1. Using a new tab or instance of your browser navigate to the Azure portal, <http://portal.azure.com>.

-2. Open the **ServerlessArchitecture** resource group, then select the Azure Function App you created whose name ends with **Events**.
+2. Open the resource group, then select the Azure Function App you created whose name contains **-node-**.
 If you did not use this naming convention, make sure you select the Function App that you _did not_ deploy to in the previous exercise.

 3. In the blade menu, select **Functions**, the select **+ New Function**.